-One program, Supplemental Security Income, aids the aged, blind, and disabled.
-The aged, blind and disabled are only some of those people influenced by Social Security.
+One such program, Supplemental Security Income, aids the aged, and disabled.
+The aged and disabled are only some of those people benefited by Social Security.
 In fact, the program affects many other people indirectly.
-The family members of older Americans, disabled Americans, and wounded warriors also benefit from Social Security.
+The family members of older Americans, disabled Americans and wounded warriors also benefit from Social Security.

 Social Security Administration Explained

-As of now, there are roughly 175 million people working and paying Social Security taxes.
+As of now, there are roughly 175 million people working and paying social security taxes.
 Over 60 million people receive Social Security benefits on a monthly basis.
-The Administration helps to boost the quality of life for millions of Americans, from birth to death.
+The Administration helps boost the quality of life for millions of Americans.

-Starting with birth, many parents apply for a Social Security number.
+At birth, parents apply for a social security number for their children.
 This number is maintained throughout the child’s lifetime and is a critical part of many important life stages and events.
-For instance, every new job requires that the applicant provide a valid Social Security number.
+For instance, every new job requires that the applicant provide a valid social security number.

-The Social Security number is also crucial to other types of applications.
-Typically, a citizen must provide the SSN as proof of identity, employment or some other status.
+The social security number is also crucial to other types of applications.
+Typically, a citizen must provide the SSN as proof of identity, employment, or some other status.
 The SSN is also used to track and determine one’s earnings.
-Worker’s Wages And Income All employers collect what is known as FICA withholdings, or Federal Insurance Contributions Act with holdings.
+With respect to income, all employers collect what is known as Federal Insurance Contributions Act with holdings (FICA).

 By tracking these with holdings, the SSA determines Social Security retirement, disability, and survivors’ coverage for individuals and families.
 As of now, a worker can earn as much as four Social Security credits every year.
-The SSA requires 40 credits, 10 years of work, to qualify for retirement benefits.
+The SSA requires 40 credits, which translates into roughly 10 years of work in order to qualify for retirement benefits.

 One’s SSN is helpful in making these determinations.
 However, the SSN does not always stay the same.
 In the case of marriage, divorce or other identity changes, the SSN may change.
 Social Security cards are issued free of charge.